 The Summer Palace — Imperial Garden of Perfect Combination of Natural Landscape and Artificial Buildings

-The Summer Palace, also named Yihe Yuan in Beijing, was an imperial garden in the middle to late Qing Dynasty (1636 — 1912).
+The Summer Palace, also named Yihe Yuan in Beijing, was an imperial garden during the middle to late Qing Dynasty (1636 — 1912).

-Today, it is a well-preserved masterpiece of the traditional Chinese imperial garden and one of the UNESCO World Heritage Sites.
-It combines beautiful natural landscapes, extraordinary building complexes, and relics with great cultural values.
+Today, it stands as a well-preserved masterpiece of the traditional Chinese imperial garden and is recognized as one of the UNESCO World Heritage Sites.

 Tower of Buddhist Incense (or Foxiang Ge) and Other Building Complex on Front Hill of Longevity Mountain or Wan Shou Shan, Next to Kunming Lake.

-What's the Difference Between the Old Summer Palace and Summer Palace?
+Difference Between Old Summer Palace and Summer Palace

 Part of Court Painting "Forty Scenes of the Old Summer Palace" (Yuan Ming Yuan Si Shi Jing Tu Yong), by Artist Tang Dai and Shen Yuan in the Year 1744 — Bibliothèque Nationale de France

-The Summer Palace, also named Yihe Yuan, 2.9 square kilometers large, was built in 1750 under the command of the Qianlong Emperor as a gift for his mother's 60th birthday.
+The Summer Palace, also known as Yihe Yuan, spans 2.9 square kilometers and was constructed in 1750 under the orders of the Qianlong Emperor as a gift for his mother's 60th birthday.

-In 1860, those two fabulous gardens were all robbed and burnt down by the Anglo-French Allied Forces during the Second Opium War.
+In 1860, both of these magnificent gardens fell victim to robbery and arson by the Anglo-French Allied Forces during the Second Opium War.

-A few decades later, only the Summer Palace was rebuilt under the command of the Guangxu Emperor.
+Several decades later, only the Summer Palace was reconstructed under the command of the Guangxu Emperor.

 Ruins of the Old Summer Palace